-If your toddler is like most of his peers, his pace is pretty reliably non-stop.
-But all the walking, running, climbing, jumping, scampering, hopping, and twirling that he does takes tons of energy.
+If your toddler is like most of their peers, their pace is pretty reliably non-stop.
+But all the walking, running, climbing, jumping, scampering, hopping, and twirling that they do takes tons of energy.
 And while they’re doing all of that, toddlers are also always growing, which also takes energy, as well as the right nutrients to keep them growing strong and healthy.
 Regular meals won’t cut it; their bodies demand healthy in-betweens.
 Enter snacktime!

 But like everything else, snacktime can have its dangers.
-The snacks you offer Baby now can be an important part of helping him develop a healthy relationship with food as he grows.
+The snacks you offer Baby now can be an important part of helping them develop a healthy relationship with food as they grow.

 Snacktime pros for snacktime pros